|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a large saucepan over high heat, bring the chicken or beef broth to a boil.
+In a large saucepan over high heat, bring the chicken broth to a boil.

-Add the chicken gizzards to the broth and reduce heat to low; simmer the gizzards for 30 minutes.
+Add the chicken gizzards to the broth and reduce the heat to low; simmer for 30 minutes.

-Remove with a slotted spoon and grind them or chop them very finely.
+Remove the gizzards with a slotted spoon and grind or chop them very finely.
 Reserve the broth.

-Add the drippings or oil and 2 tablespoons of the butter to a Dutch oven or flameproof casserole over medium heat.
-When the oil and butter mixture is hot, add the ground pork and ground or chopped gizzards.
+Add the bacon drippings or oil and 2 tablespoons of the butter to a Dutch oven or flameproof casserole over medium heat.
+Once the oil and butter mixture is hot, add the ground pork and ground or chopped gizzards.

 Cook, stirring frequently until browned.

 Lower the heat.
 Add the onions, celery, bell pepper, garlic, salt, pepper, paprika, and cayenne.
-Stir and continue cooking until the vegetables are tender—about 5 to 7 minutes.
+Stir and continue cooking until the vegetables are tender, 5 to 7 minutes.

 Add the rice and reserved broth and then quickly bring to a boil.
-Preheat the oven to 250 F.
+Heat the oven to 250 F.

 Stir, cover, and reduce the heat to low.
 Simmer for 15 minutes, or until the rice is tender.

-Cover the pan or casserole and place it in the preheated oven for 10 minutes.
+Cover the pan and place it in the preheated oven for 10 minutes.

-- Replace the ground pork with ground sausage, ground beef, or ground turkey thighs.
+- Replace the ground pork with ground sausage, ground beef, or ground turkey or chicken thighs.